 Entitlement to healthcare

-If your course is less than six months then you might wish to consider taking private health insurance, as medical treatment in the UK can be very expensive.
+If your course is less than six months then you would not have been asked to pay the immigration health surcharge and are therefore not exempt from hospital fees.
+As a result you might wish to consider taking private health insurance, as medical treatment in the UK can be very expensive.

 Registering with a GP

 In the UK you need to register with a GP (General Practitioner) every time you move to a new area.
 Once you have found your accommodation you should look for GPs in your area and register with one of them.
 You shouldn't wait to be ill or require treatment to register.
 Registering is simple, you only need to visit the local surgery you would like to register with and they will normally ask you to complete a form as well as provide photographic ID (such as your passport), and evidence of your address.

 If you are living within the City of Edinburgh boundary, you can register with the University Health Service on campus or with a local GP (proof of study required).
 If you are based at the Scottish Borders or Orkney Campus should register with one of the local general practices.
 Staff at the Campus will be on hand to advise you on this during your enrolment.
 If you have any difficulty finding a local GP then you can search based on your UK postcode.
 For more information, see the GPs/Family doctors page on the NHS Lothian website.

 Please note if you have family with you, both you and your family members should register with the same GP in the area where you are living.